TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Introduction

 In recent years, Large Language Models (LLMs) have experienced a surge in popularity due to their impressive performance on a wide range of natural language processing tasks \cite{brown2020languagemodelsfewshotlearners,chowdhery2022palmscalinglanguagemodeling}, ranging from question answering \cite{ushio2023empirical} to code generation \cite{chen2021evaluating} to incident management \cite{ahmed2023recommending,zhang2024automated,goel2024x}.
 To effectively utilize these models, various prompting techniques have been introduced, such as In-Context Learning (ICL) \cite{brown2020languagemodelsfewshotlearners}, Chain-of-Thought (CoT) \cite{wei2023chainofthoughtpromptingelicitsreasoning}, and Retrieval Augmented Generation (RAG) \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
 While these techniques improve the performance and efficacy of LLMs by providing them with relevant context and guidance, these lead to increase in input prompt context length which leads to higher inference cost and latency requirements.

-To address this issue, several prompt compression techniques (that attempts to reduce the context length without loosing essential information) have been introduced.
+To address this issue, several prompt compression techniques (which attempt to reduce the context length without losing essential information) have been introduced.
 These existing work can be broadly categorized into two major threads: (a) Task-aware compression models \cite{chuang2024learningcompresspromptnatural}, that generally finetune a task-specific decoder model that leads to high inference latency and cost; and (b) Task-agnostic compression models that either removes tokens/lexical units \cite{jiang-etal-2023-llmlingua,li-etal-2023-compressing} based on their information entropy or train a supervised binary token classification model using expert compressed examples \cite{pan2024llmlingua2datadistillationefficient}.
-Therefore, the existing solutions either fail to capture the task-specific behaviours or lead to high inference cost and latency.
+Therefore, existing solutions either fail to capture task-specific behaviors or lead to high inference cost and latency.
 These challenges lead to two important research questions:

-\squishlist \item How can we design a prompt compression model that effectively leverages both bidirectional context and task-aware reward signals for better performance (\textbf{Q1})? \item To minimize inference latency and cost, how can we train a cheaper model with proper guidance from task-specific reward signals (\textbf{Q2})? \squishend
+\begin{itemize} \item How can we design a prompt compression model that effectively leverages bidirectional context \cite{devlin2019bertpretrainingdeepbidirectional} and provides low inference latency (\textbf{Q1})? \item To minimize the computational cost needed for adapting this model to a new task, how can we efficiently train a model with proper guidance from task-specific reward signals (\textbf{Q2})? \end{itemize}